Eligibility and claim status

 To date, the Department of Health and Human Services (HHS) released interim final rules (IFR) that govern compliance for eligibility and claim status(Opens a new window) and electronic funds transfer (EFT) and electronic remittance advice (ERA).

 Health Plan Identifier and National Provider Identifier

-The final rule also requires certain individual health care providers, who previously were not required to do so, obtain and disclose a national provider identifier (NPI) in 2013.
-At this time, the use of an HPID would only be required for electronic transactions.
+The final rule also required certain individual health care providers, who previously were not required to do so, obtain and disclose a national provider identifier (NPI) in 2013.

 ICD-10 refers to the International Classification of Diseases, 10th Revision developed by the World Health Organization.
 ICD-10 replaces ICD-9 codes used by physicians and health care professionals to record and identify diagnoses and procedures for purposes of claims payment and reporting.
 ICD-10 affects diagnosis and inpatient procedure coding; it does not affect CPT coding for outpatient procedures.

 The transition to ICD-10 is significant and challenging for both payers and providers.
-The number of codes under ICD-10 will increase dramatically.
-In total, the number is increasing from approximately 18,000 to 140,000 codes.
+The number of codes under ICD-10 increased dramatically.
+In total, the number increased from approximately 18,000 to 140,000 codes.
 Over time, a number of benefits from the ICD-10 implementation will emerge: improved payment accuracy, fewer rejected claims and improved disease management.

 Electronic Funds Transfer and Remittance Advice Transactions